lyuzlion/lyuzlion.github.io/_pages/cv.md

 ## 📝 Publication

-- `ICDE'25` 🎊 "With Anchors or Not: Fairness-aware Trusts-based Community Search on Attributed Graphs." (**CCF-A, First Student Author**).
+- `ICDE'25` 🎊 "With Anchors or Not: Fairness-aware Truss-based Community Search on Attributed Graphs." (**CCF-A, First Student Author**).